Hublot-RD/Engraver/README.md

 ## Installation

 1. Install conda (for example, from [Miniforge](https://docs.conda.io/projects/conda/en/stable/)).
-1. Follow instructions [here](https://github.com/tpaviot/pythonocc-core?tab=readme-ov-file) to install the library.
-(Only required for legacy version)
+1. Follow instructions [here](https://cadquery.readthedocs.io/en/latest/installation.html) to install the library.
+(Only required to export path to STEP and DXF)
 1. Install all other packages listed in *requirements.txt*

 ## Usage